guchuanhang/EmojiDemo/README.md

 In Main2Activity,it shows how to convert text to emtion.

 4.beside you need two icons:R.drawable.icon_icon for ready switch to emotion input, R.drawable.keyboard_icon for ready switch to ordinary text input.
+You can find that below drawable-xhdpi.